-The past few years have seen some very significant advances in concrete technology.
-Newer types of concrete admixtures and cementitious materials have emerged allowing the development of new types of concretes.
-Self-consolidating concrete, high strength concrete, and ultra-high strength concrete have found widespread use in bridge girders and other transportation related structural components.
-Rapid setting concretes are increasingly being used for accelerated construction and repairs.
+The past few years have seen some significant advances in concrete technology.
+For example, newer concrete incorporating advances in admixtures and cementitious materials has emerged.
+Self-consolidating concrete, high-strength concrete, and ultra-high strength concrete have found widespread use in bridge girders and other transportation related structural components.
+Rapid-setting concretes are increasingly being used for accelerated construction and repairs.
 Pervious concrete has also found uses in transportation applications for stormwater management.
-Roller compacted concrete, formerly used in large part for military and industrial and port facilities, is becoming a larger part of state transportation agency work.
-Increased emphasis on the sustainability of concrete construction has led to increased interest in the use of recycled concrete as an aggregate.
-The importance of temperature control for mass concrete has also been realized.
+Roller compacted concrete, used in large part for military, industrial, and port facilities, is becoming a larger part of state transportation work.
+Ultra-high performance concrete and internal curing are subjects of increasing interest as well as the importance of temperature control for mass concrete.

-The concrete technology is also facing some emerging challenges that need to be addressed.
+Concrete technology is also facing some emerging challenges that need to be addressed.
 These include the depletion of high quality, durable aggregates in many parts of the country, changes to power generation that reduce the supply and consistency of acceptable fly ashes, and the incorporation of other traditionally land-filled materials into cement and concrete.
-In addition, barriers exist to the incorporation of new concrete technologies into transportation projects.
+Challenges may also include having to overcome barriers, such as institutional and cultural barriers of the agency, to the incorporation of new concrete technologies into transportation projects.

 First Panel: October 17, 2017, Washington, DC

 Teleconference with Consultant: November 8, 2017, 2 p.m., ET

 Second Panel: July 26, 2018, Woods Hole, MA

 Daniel R. Dennis, New York State Department of Transportation